autowarefoundation/autoware/planning/behavior_path_planner/docs/behavior_path_planner_lane_change_design.md

 If you want to regulate lane change on crosswalks or intersections, the lane change module finds a lane change path excluding it includes crosswalks or intersections.
 To regulate lane change on crosswalks or intersections, change `regulation.crosswalk` or `regulation.intersection` to `true`.
+If the ego vehicle gets stuck, to avoid stuck, it enables lane change in crosswalk/intersection.
+If the ego vehicle stops more than `stuck_detection.stop_time` seconds, it is regarded as a stuck.
+If the ego vehicle velocity is smaller than `stuck_detection.velocity`, it is regarded as stopping.

 ### Aborting lane change